-Instead of dunking your baby (or toddler) in a vat of expensive sunscreen every time you go into the sun, a much easier option is to cover him up.
-This type of sun protective clothing (rompers, rashguards, board shorts) wasn’t really available when we were tots, but now they’re becoming the norm for protecting kids from the sun.
+Instead of dunking your baby (or toddler) in a vat of expensive sunscreen every time you go into the sun, a much easier option is to cover them up.
+This type of sun protective clothing (rompers, rashguards, board shorts) wasn’t really available when we were tots, but now they’re the norm for protecting kids from UV rays.

-Sun protective clothing uses the UPF (ultraviolet protection factor) scale for sun protection and you want to choose clothing that is UPF 30 or higher.
+Sun protective clothing uses the UPF (ultraviolet protection factor) scale for sun protection, and you want to choose clothing that is UPF 30 or higher (meaning one-thirtieth of more of the UV radiation can go through the fabric and reach the skin).

 There are a variety of good brands at various price points.
 Serious swimmers and beach goers should look into higher quality gear, like Coolibar, NoZone, Roxy, and Snapper Rock, while casual swimmers can get away with budget offerings from Target, Walmart, etc. — iPlay is somewhere in the middle.

-The best coverage is provided by a full-length romper, like the one to the left made by Snapper Rock.
+The best coverage against UV rays, sunburn and skin cancers is provided by a full-length romper, like the one to the left made by Snapper Rock.
 On sunny days, I would put this romper on Alice, smear some sunscreen on the back of her hands and face, stick a sun bonnet on her head, and she’s good to go all day long.
 I don’t worry about her getting burned (and she is as fair as they come).

 iPlay one piece sunsuit ~ $30